imaginationtech/constrainedrandom/README.md

 The index page is at `docs/_build/html/index.html` - you can open this in a web browser.

+## Releases/versioning

+Releases are created using tags from the repository and can be found on [PyPI](https://pypi.org/project/constrainedrandom/).

+Versioning attempts to follow [Semantic Versioning](https://semver.org/).

 ## Contributions

 Please feel free to contribute to the project, following these guidelines: